cyrusjose/Spontaneous-Weekend/README.md

 ## Usage

 Our app is easy to use on any size screen.
-Simply use the navigation bar or the link cards on the home page to get to the activity, movie, food, or hike, for which you want a random selection.
-Once you are on the page, simply click the button to generate your first random option.
+Simply use the navigation bar or the link cards on the home page to get to the activity for which you want a random selection.
+Once you are on the page, click the button to generate your first random option.
 Not happy with the first pick or want to see more?
 Click that button again!

 Home Page:
 Website: <https://cyrusjose.github.io/Spontaneous-Weekend/index.html>